Dance (BA)

 • Dancer

-Whether you want to be front and centre stage, behind the lights, moulding the next generation of talent or working in policy and advocacy, our world-class BA Dance course will equip you with all the tools you need to succeed.
-Our degree also opens up an array of opportunities in other fields and professions by developing key transferable skills throughout your three years at Roehampton.
+Whether you want to be front and centre stage, behind the lights, moulding the next generation of talent or working in policy and advocacy, this degree will equip you with the tools you need to succeed.
+It also opens an array of opportunities in other fields by developing key transferable skills throughout your three years at Roehampton.

 Wherever you want to go in the future, you’ll be preparing for the world of work from day one at Roehampton, with regular access to: